 There are two different types of alimony available in the State of Georgia:

 Periodic alimony is where a party receives periodic payments of alimony (usually on a monthly basis) over the course of a certain period of time.

 Lump-sum alimony is where a party receives a lump sum of money which is awarded as alimony.
 It can be paid out over a set period of time, but the amount and duration are known at the time it is awarded.

 There are several factors considered before making an alimony award such as the standard of living before the divorce proceedings, the age and physical condition of both partners, the contributions made by each partner to their marriage (this includes child care, education, domestic responsibilities, etc.), the financial resources available to each partner, the length of the marriage in question, how much of a time investment continuing education would be for each partner, and any other factors that the fact-finder deems as pertinent to the divorce.

-How can I file for divorce in Georgia if my spouse is missing?
+How can I file for divorce in Monroe, Georgia if my spouse is missing?

 If one spouse has made the decision to dissolve the marriage but cannot contact or find the other spouse, they can still file a divorce and serve their spouse via publication.
 To be eligible for a divorce by publication, the petitioning spouse must first convince a judge, through a sworn statement, that they were unable to locate their missing spouse after exhausting all resources available to them.
 In Georgia, good faith efforts must be documented in an Affidavit of Diligent Search.
 Once the judge is satisfied that the Petitioner has exhausted their good faith efforts, the court will issue an Order of Publication which, in turn, gives the Petitioner the ability to publish a Notice of Publication in the legal organ of the county where the action is filed.
 Service by Publication often takes between two to four months.

-What are some common mistakes to avoid when filing for divorce?
+What are some common mistakes to avoid when filing for divorce in Monroe, GA?